Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Introduction

-In this paper, we consider \textit{joint community detection and rotational synchronization} under a specific probabilistic model, which extends the celebrated stochastic block model (SBM)~\cite{decelle2011asymptotic, doreian2005generalized, dyer1989solution, fienberg1985statistical, holland1983stochastic, karrer2011stochastic, massoulie2014community, mcsherry2001spectral, mossel2012stochastic, mossel2018proof} to incorporate both the community structure and pairwise rotations.
-In particular, we inherit the $G(n, p,q)$-SBM setting~\cite{li2018convex, hajek2016achievinga, abbe2015exact, hajek2016achievingb} for the graph connection as shown in Figure~\ref{fig:intro_model}.
-Given a network of size $n$ with $K$ underlying disjoint communities, a random graph is generated such that each pair of vertices are independently connected with probability $p$ (resp.~$q$) if they all belong to the same cluster (resp.~different clusters).
-In addition, each node $i$ is associated with a rotation $\bm{R}_i \in \SO(d)$ which is assumed to be unknown, and a pairwise alignment $\bm{R}_{ij}$ is observed on each connected edge.
-The noisy observation $\bm{R}_{ij}$ is generated according to the probabilistic model considered in~\cite{singer2011viewing,fan2019representation,fan2019multi}.
-When $i$ and $j$ belong to the same cluster we observe the clean measurement $\bm{R}_{ij} = \bm{R}_i\bm{R}_j^\top$.
-When they are in different clusters, $\bm{R}_{ij}$ is assumed to be uniformly drawn from $\SO(d)$.
-The model considered here is different from the probabilistic model in~\cite{bajaj2018smac}.
+In this work, we study the \textit{joint community detection and rotational synchronization} problem under a specific probabilistic model, which extends the celebrated stochastic block model (SBM)~\cite{decelle2011asymptotic, doreian2005generalized, dyer1989solution, fienberg1985statistical, holland1983stochastic, karrer2011stochastic, massoulie2014community, mcsherry2001spectral, mossel2012stochastic, mossel2018proof} to incorporate both the community structure and pairwise rotations.
+In particular, we inherit the $G(n, p,q)$-SBM setting~\cite{li2018convex, hajek2016achievinga, abbe2015exact, hajek2016achievingb} as shown in Figure~\ref{fig:intro_model}.
+That is, given a network of size $n$ with $K$ underlying disjoint communities, a random graph $G = (V,E)$ with node set $V$ and edge set $E$ is generated such that each pair of vertices are independently connected with probability $p$ (resp.~$q$) if they belong to the same cluster (resp.~different clusters).
+In addition, each node $i$ is associated with an unknown rotation $\bm{R}_i \in \SO(d)$.
+For each edge $(i,j) \in E$, the pairwise alignment $\bm{R}_{ij}$ is observed in a way that, when $i$ and $j$ belong to the same cluster we have $\bm{R}_{ij} = \bm{R}_i\bm{R}_j^\top$ that is the clean measurement, otherwise $\bm{R}_{ij}$ is uniformly drawn from $\SO(d)$ that carries no information but noise.
+Notably, such noise model on $\bm{R}_{ij}$ is similar to the one considered in~\cite{singer2011viewing,fan2019representation,fan2019multi}, and it captures the key observations in cryo-EM images such that the rotational alignment for images with similar views can be estimated accurately, while for images with distant views, they cannot be well-aligned and thus the estimation is random and purely noisy.